d-trigo/on-fire-omarball/README.md

 I coded this in Python using the Ball Don't Lie API and ESPN API package.
 There is also an R script stored that holds all the calculations for z-scores; the script fetches all cumulative stats for players per season and then calculates the average stats for players who play 24 minutes or more on average per game during the season.
 The mean and SD values are taken from the script into the Python script to calculate the final Z-scores.

+*Note: The R script is not meant to be used when performing the actual On Fire script, but rather serves as a separate document that can be ran on its own to demonstrate the mathematical concepts and values utilized in the final script.
+Make sure to download Tidyverse and hoopR if you would like to (mostly) replicate it.*

 # How does the bot work?

 This bot is given a unique channel in the Omarball server to post in.
 Every night at 11:30 PM PST (as generally all NBA games will be done for the day by this point), a BAT file I created is automatically run to activate the scraping and then the bot to post the list of best and worst lines.